Lessons

 Having a dance party at home is a great healthy activity to do with kids.

-It’s free, it’s fun, and it gets you all moving.
+It’s free, fun, and gets you all moving.

 To make an at-home dance party even more engaging for your kiddos, let them craft music playlists for different moods or days of the week.

-This can help make this an activity they look forward to and one that feels more personal.
+This can help make it an activity they look forward to and one that feels more personal.

 Imagine your kids’ smile when they see their mama busting a move to a song they chose!